Chorus : COVID-19 | Chorus network broadband traffic update | MarketScreener

-Figures released today show peak traffic on the Chorus network last night reached 2.56Tbps, about a 2% drop compared to Sunday evening traffic.
+Figures released today show traffic on the Chorus network continues to remain steady.

-Today the reduction in traffic continued with the midday traffic reaching 1.67Tbps, a 5% drop on the Monday midday reading.
+Traffic on the network last night reached 2.61Tbps, down about 3% on the Tuesday evening peak.

-The evening peak is about 13% higher than a regular evening on the network prior to COVID-19 lockdown and midday traffic is about 67% higher than normal.
+Today, midday traffic on the network reached 1.75Tbps (1.72Tbps yesterday at midday).

 Chorus continues to work with the retail service providers to ensure the points in the network where we handover traffic between one another remain congestion free.